Eating the Bone Healthy Way

 - Nuts (almonds, roasted soy nuts)

-Always check nutrition labels to be sure calcium has been added.
+Always check nutrition labels to see how much calcium has been added.

 - Non-dairy milk alternatives (almond, coconut, flax, hemp, oat, rice, and soy beverages)